HIGHLIGHTS-India unveils budget aimed at boosting pandemic-hit economy | Business

 * Allocates 1.18 trillion rupees ($16.17 billion) for ministry of roads and highways * Allocates 1.1 trillion rupees ($15.07 billion) for railways

-* Railways to monetise freight corridors * India to launch new vehicle scrapping policy
+* Railways to monetizes freight corridors * India to launch new vehicle scrapping policy

 * Proposes tax holiday for aircraft leasing firms in India AGRICULTURE